tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/GraphTensor.md

 Merges all contained graphs into one contiguously indexed graph.

-On a batched GraphTensor, one can call this method merge all graphs of the batch into one, contiguously indexed graph.
-The resulting GraphTensor has shape [] (i.e., is scalar) and its features have the shape `[total_num_items, *feature_shape]` where `total_num_items` is the sum of the previous `num_items` per batch element.
+On a batched GraphTensor, one can call this method to merge all graphs of the batch into one contiguously indexed graph.
+The resulting GraphTensor has shape `[]` (i.e., is scalar) and its features have the shape `[total_num_items, *feature_shape]` where `total_num_items` is the sum of the previous `num_items` per batch element.
+The adjacency indices have values from the range `[0, total_num_nodes)` with respect to the incident node set.
 Most TF-GNN models expect scalar GraphTensors.
-There is no function to reverse this method.
+Currently, there is no function to reverse this method.

 Example: Flattening of